isomerpages/isomerpages-govtech/media/technews/_posts/2023-03-17-international-womens-day-2023.md

 ### We heard you’re both career switchers.
 What were you doing before entering the tech industry?

-Victoria: I began my career as a counsellor in the Singapore Prison Service, conducting pre-release assessments for inmates and planning with other agencies to help ex-offenders reintegrate into society.
+Victoria: I began my career as a counsellor in the Singapore Prison Service, conducting pre-release assessments for inmates as well as psychological interventions to help ex-offenders reintegrate into society.

 I was later attached to the Programme Design and Evaluation Branch, which develops and evaluates in-care and after-care psychology-based rehabilitation programmes for offenders.
 This sparked my interest in user-centric work and I enrolled in a User Experience design course, enabling me to start my UX career in the Digital Church Office of the Roman Catholic Archdiocese of Singapore.
 I was highly involved in building products to bring about digital transformation in the Catholic Archdiocese here.
 After a year, I got the opportunity to join GovTech.